-Although we all like to encourage wildlife into the garden, creatures of a more inanimate nature can populate the landscape.
-Not all are native to the British Isles and Nathan James Dodd describes how your outdoor space can become quite a menagerie.
+Although we all like to encourage wildlife into the garden, creatures of a more inanimate nature made from resin, metal or stone can populate the landscape.
+Not all are native to the British Isles and David Coton describes how your outdoor space can become quite a menagerie.

 Farmyard animals abound, lambs are a favourite and cockerels will strut around but not wake you in the morning.
 Pigs can be introduced without their endearing agricultural aroma, and Curly the Ram shows off a splendid pair of horns.

-British wildlife is represented by hedgehogs and frogs, deer, badgers and, for any mollusc lovers, a large aluminium snail.
-Look above and a wise owl spies a fox on the prowl for any ducks who have left the safety of their pond..
+British wildlife is represented by hedgehogs and frogs, deer, badgers, and a fox on the prowl for any ducks who have left the safety of their pond.

 African wildlife may seem an anachronism in a British garden but they're certainly attention grabbers.
-Not every suburban garden is host to gorillas and elephants, with a stalking black panther, rhinos and hippos sharing water holes with a collection of flamingos.
+Not every suburban garden is host to gorillas and elephants, with a stalking black panther, rhinos, hippos and monkeys swinging from the trees.
 It's also a given that the meerkat and lemur families will endear themselves to any children.

-Another well loved animal not from these parts is the bear and whatever type you prefer: panda, koala, black, brown or polar, you'll be amazed at how accurately they are crafted in high quality resin that is resistant to frost, chipping and cracking.
+Another well loved animal is the bear and whatever type you prefer: panda, koala, black, brown or polar, you'll be amazed at how accurately they are crafted in high quality resin that is resistant to frost, chipping and cracking.

 Flying in from all parts of the world are parrots, including the predictably named Polly, pelicans and penguins.
 Hooting Howie is only one of a large number of owls, a raven can add its dark presence, and a peacock will be notably regal.

-Whether you go for native species or something a little more exotic, there's no doubting that these extremely well made resin and metal animals add interest to a landscape, used individually or in groups they will loved by children and adults alike.
+Whether you go for native species or something a little more exotic, there's no doubting that these extremely well made resin, metal and stone animals add intriguing interest to a landscape, used individually or in groups they will loved by children and adults alike.